The Chicago Cubs dominated the Los Angeles Dodgers to take Game 6, 5-0. They are now headed to their first time since 1945.

 Hendricks was magical on the mound tonight.
 He pitched 7 1/3 inning scoreless inning, giving up only two hits and striking out six batters.
 He had a big pick off early in the game to get Reddick out and eliminate any chance of him scoring.
 Aroldis Chapman came in for the five out save and struck out one.

 Dodgers needed to come into Game 6 ready to hit but did not do that one bit.
-Offense was nonexistent as well as Kershaw’s usual dominance.
+The offense was nonexistent as well as Kershaw’s usual dominance.

-Kershaw went five inning giving up five runs on seven hits while striking out four batters.
+Kershaw went five innings giving up five runs on seven hits while striking out four batters.